-Most pills or shots will provide relief for 4 - 6 hours, or more.
-If the medicines do not manage your pain well enough, ask your health care provider about:
+Most pills or shots provide relief for 4 to 6 hours or longer.
+If the medicines do not manage your pain well enough, ask your provider about:

 Postoperative pain relief

 Sherwood ER, Williams CG, Prough DS.
 Anesthesiology principles, pain management, and conscious sedation.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 18.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 16.

 Update Date 7/26/2015

 Updated by: Dale Mueller, MD, Cardiovascular and Thoracic Surgeon, HeartCare Midwest; Chairman Department of Cardiovascular Medicine and Surgery, OSF St. Francis Medical Center; and Clinical Associate Professor of Surgery, University of Illinois, Peoria, IL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.